Targeted Learning for Variable Importance: Methodology

 where \(\Psi^{d}_0(Y, Z) = \E\left[L(y, \hat{y}(Z))\right]\).
 The corresponding influence function is: \begin{lemma}[\cite{williamson2020efficient}] Let \(\Psi^{d}_0(X, Y, Z) = \E\left[L(y, \hat{y}(Z))\right]\), the efficient influence function is:

 \end{lemma}

 Compared to CPI, the estimation of the LOCO involves the estimation of two models \(\hat{y}(Z), \hat{y}(X,Z)\), where \(\hat{y}(Z)\) is based on the retraining of a new model based on perturbed data.
-In this case, we call this the problem of ``overlapping'' models and thus need a more subtle treatment.
+This is described as having variational dependent models and thus need a more subtle treatment.

-Lastly, we can consider the efficient influence function of another commonly used method, such as the permute-and-relearn measure.